Claudio-Vidhi/Backup-Running-Conf/README.md

-# HP Switch Configuration Backup
+# HPE-ARUBA Switch Configuration Backup

 This Python script is designed to automate the backup of HP ProCurve switch configurations.
 It utilizes Netmiko for SSH connectivity, ping3 for device reachability checks, and regular expressions for parsing switch information.